douglashill/KeyboardKit/Features.md

 KeyboardKit allows your users to use a hardware keyboard to perform the many actions listed below on iPad, iPhone or Mac.

-## Keyboard navigation
+## Keyboard navigation without the focus system

 KeyboardKit is designed to be used alongside the UIKit focus system when it’s available, which is on iPad on iOS 15 and later, and on Mac on Big Sur and later.

-For iOS 15 on iPhone, iOS 12–14 on iPad, and macOS Catalina, KeyboardKit helps replicate much of what the focus system offers with arrow key selection in table views and collection views and tab navigation across columns in split view controllers.
+For iOS 15 on iPhone and iOS 12–14 on iPad, KeyboardKit helps replicate much of what the focus system offers with arrow key selection in table views and collection views and tab navigation across columns in split view controllers.
+KeyboardKit’s implementation of keyboard navigation has a few advantages over the focus system:

+- Jumping to the end is possible in collection views and table views by holding the option key.
+This is a powerful productivity accelerator.
+- Wrapping is possible in collection views and table views.
+The user can press up when at the top to jump to the bottom etc.
+- Split views can be navigated regardless of their display mode.
+If the user tries to move focus to a column that isn’t visible, that column will be shown automatically.
+- Arrow keys can be used to navigation across split view columns if these inputs are consumed by the column content view.
+Using arrow keys feels more fluid.

+However the UIKit focus system has the major advantages of better system integration, removing the need for first responder management, and providing clear visual indication which element is focused.
+That’s why the focus system is used if its available.

 To know whether the focus system is available, check for a `UIFocusSystem` like this: